christhomasmadej/recruitment/recruitment/developmentHistory.md

 This question was source of my failure few times so I think it's finally time to sort it out.

 http://stackoverflow.com/questions/15669592/what-are-the-differences-between-concepts-and-template-constraints
-Beside that, today I have decided to refresh my knowledge on metaprograming with focus on concepts and constraits.
+Beside memory issues, today I have decided to refresh my knowledge on metaprograming with focus on concepts and constraits.
+Code will arrive in coming days.